Jubb'adin: Demographics

 According to the Syria Central Bureau of Statistics, Jubb'adin had a population of 3,778 in the 2004 census.
 In 2019, it was estimated that the population was somewhere between 8,000 and 10,000.
 The village remained under the control of the Assad regime during the Syrian Civil War, though it was subject to several minor attacks.
 At least 103 residents are believed to have died throughout the course of the conflict, the vast majority of whom were combatants.
-Somewhere between 60 and 70 men died fight in the Syrian army or National Defense militia, while an additional 28 died fighting for various rebel groups.
+Somewhere between 60 and 70 men died fighting in the Syrian army or National Defense militia, while an additional 28 died fighting for various rebel groups.

 The village's inhabitants are all Sunni Muslims by religion and of Aramean (Syriac) descent.
 Following their conversion to Islam in the 18th century, the inhabitants of Jubb'adin underwent a religious transformation, shifting from being exclusively Christian to entirely Muslim.

 History

 In 1838, Eli Smith noted Jubb'Adin as being populated by Sunni Muslims.